Capital Markets

 Definition

-The capital market is a channel for savings and investments between suppliers and those in need of funds.
+The capital market is a channel for savings and investments between suppliers and demanders.
 Suppliers are individuals or institutions with funds to lend or invest, typically including banks and investors.
 Those seeking funds in this market are businesses, governments, and individuals.
-The capital market connects suppliers with those seeking funds and provides a venue for trading securities, thereby improving transaction efficiency.
+The capital market consists of primary and secondary markets.
+The most common capital markets are the stock market and the bond market.

 Origin

-The capital market is mainly divided into the primary market and the secondary market.
-The primary market is where new securities are issued, and businesses and governments raise funds by issuing stocks and bonds.
-The secondary market is where already issued securities are traded, allowing investors to buy and sell stocks and bonds.
-The most common types of capital markets are the stock market and the bond market.
-The stock market allows investors to purchase company shares and enjoy the benefits of the company's growth; the bond market offers fixed-income investment opportunities, usually with lower risk.
+Capital markets are primarily divided into primary and secondary markets.
+The primary market is where new securities are issued, and companies raise funds through Initial Public Offerings (IPOs).
+The secondary market is where existing securities are traded, allowing investors to buy and sell stocks and bonds.
+The stock market and bond market are the two main components of the capital market, with the stock market providing equity financing and the bond market offering debt financing.